Ex-police jobs: What are the options for officers leaving the police force?

 How do you transition from the police into the private sector successfully?

 Moving into the private sector is often a highly attractive option, especially because of the potential for higher salaries.
 However, the transition from the highly rigid structure of a police department to the business world can present a steep learning curve.

 To do this successfully, you'll need to embrace change and be prepared to learn new things.
 Skills such as professional networking will be essential to this, especially if you're looking to set yourself up as a contractor.

 Do your homework about the industry and roles you're considering and be ready to adapt.
-The corporate world is more agile and fast-moving than life in the police, and if you aren't prepared for this, you'll struggle to progress in your new career.
+The corporate world is more agile and fast-moving than life in the police - if you aren't prepared for this, you'll struggle to progress in your new career.

 Transferable skills an ex-police officer can bring to a job

-Over your career in policing, you'll have developed a wide range of experiences that will prove highly valuable to other employers in both the private and public sector.
-These skills and traits will help you find a new position and stand out from other applicants without your background, but also enable you to excel going forward, whatever role you decide is right for you.
+Over your career in policing, you'll have developed a wide range of experiences that will prove highly valuable to other employers in both the private and public sectors.
+These skills and traits will help you find a new position and stand out from other applicants without your background, but also enable you to excel going forward in whatever role you decide is right for you.

 How might your career progress as a former police officer?

 A good way to progress your career is by looking for roles that require high levels of security clearance.
 If you already hold one or more clearances from your time in the police, this can be a significant advantage, but even if you don't, the standards of integrity and trustworthiness demanded of police personnel mean you're likely to be approved for any such clearances, giving potential employers more peace of mind.